 Make the Crust

 Preheat the oven to 180°C/350°F. Place the digestive biscuits in a food processor or blender to crush them into small crumbs.
-Transfer the crumbs to a medium bowl, add brown sugar and salt and stir until no brown sugar lumps are visible.

-Melt the butter in 20-second intervals in the microwave.
-Drizzle the melted butter over the digestive biscuit mixture and stir with a silicone spatula to evenly moisten the mixture.
+Add brown sugar and salt and stir until no brown sugar lumps are visible.
+Melt the butter in 20-second intervals in the microwave and drizzle the melted butter over the digestive biscuit mixture and stir with a silicone spatula to evenly moisten the mixture.
 Transfer to a 23cm/9-inch pie dish.

 Spread it evenly onto the bottom and up the sides of the pie dish, using the back of a measuring cup to press it down firmly.
 Bake for 7-10 minutes.
 Remove from the oven and let cool on a wire rack.